dcefram/xjs-playground/README.md

 Pre-req: npm link the local xjs directory.

 ```
-# first, install all of the dependencies (ie. svelte stuff)
+# first, install all of the dependencies (ie. svelte and xjs)
 npm i

-# in xjs 3.0 directory
-npm link

-# in xjs-playground directory
-npm link xjs

 # now we can run the test app!
 npm run dev